hamcrest/PyHamcrest/README.md

 A tour of common matchers
 =========================

-Hamcrest comes with a library of useful matchers.
+PyHamcrest comes with a library of useful matchers.
 Here are some of the most important ones.

 * Core